Trovemaster/TROVE/docs/source/molecules.rst

 Results:  Hot line list called BYTe.
 BYTe is applicable for temperatures up to 1500 K. It Comprises of 1138 323 351 transitions in the frequency range from 0 to 12 000 wavenumbers, constructed from 1373 897 energy levels below 18 000 wavenumbers having J values :math:`\le` 36.

 ..
 Note:: Apart from BYTe, ammonia was used to develop TROVE itself, specifically for the J=0 contraction and refinement methods.
-The BYTe line list remains important for astronomical applications but will also soon be joined by an even more accurate line list from the work of Coles \textit{et al.} [10CoYuTe]_.
+The BYTe line list remains important for astronomical applications but will also soon be joined by an even more accurate line list from the work of Coles *et al.* [10CoYuTe]_.

 Reference:  [09YuBaYa]_, [11YuBaTe]_, [10CoYuTe]_.